 Therefore, inspect all areas and remove eggs and bugs as you find them.
 Additionally, remove any wilting leaves and get rid of weeds from your garden.

 One strategy to isolate the population of the critters is to plant their favorite crop(s) in one area, either around the edge of the garden or in a completely different area.

 Or, you can plant a separate area first before other crops in order to focus the bugs in one area.
-Traps crops include such as kale, broccoli, or mustard.
+Trap crops include such things as kale, broccoli, or mustard.

 4. Guinea Fowls

-These bugs are a delicious snack for guinea fowls.
-So having a few make their home in your yard is an easy and effective harlequin bug control method.
+These bugs are a delicious snack for guinea fowl.
+So having a few around your yard is an easy and effective organic harlequin bug control method.
 And, fortunately, guineas do not scratch and destroy the earth (or garden) as chickens do.

 5. Row Covers

 Hanging garden screen barrier netting is a good alternative to keeping bugs off plants.

 Simply hang such netting from a hanging PVC pipe, clothesline, or other type of wire to create a shield around plants without sacrificing sunlight.
 Alternatively, purchase ready-made row covers from local gardening centers.